Balearic Islands: Ancient history

-The Phoenicians took possession of the islands in very early times; a remarkable trace of their colonisation is preserved in the town of Mago (Maó in Menorca).
+The Phoenicians took possession of the islands in very early times; a remarkable trace of their colonisation is preserved in the town of Mago (Mahón in Menorca).
 After the fall of Carthage in 146 BC, the islands seem to have been virtually independent.
 Notwithstanding their celebrity in war, the people were generally very quiet and inoffensive.
-The Romans, however, easily found a pretext for charging them with complicity with the Mediterranean pirates, and they were conquered by Q. Caecilius Metellus, thence surnamed Balearicus, in 123 BC.
-Metellus settled 3,000 Roman and Spanish colonists on the larger island, and founded the cities of Palma and Pollentia.
+The Romans, however, easily found a pretext for charging them with complicity with the Mediterranean pirates, and they were conquered by Q. Caecilius Metellus, who was subsequently given the surname Balearicus, in 123 BC.
+Metellus settled 3,000 Roman and Hispanic colonists on the larger island, and founded the cities of Palma and Pollentia.

 The islands belonged, under the Roman Empire, to the conventus of Carthago Nova (modern Cartagena), in the province of Hispania Tarraconensis, of which province they formed the fourth district, under the government of a praefectus pro legato.
 An inscription of the time of Nero mentions the PRAEF.
 PRAE LEGATO INSULAR.
 BALIARUM.
 (Orelli, No. 732, who, with Muratori, reads pro for prae.)
 They were afterwards made a separate province, called Hispania Balearica, probably in the division of the empire under Constantine.

 The two largest islands (the Balearic Islands, in their historical sense) had numerous excellent harbours, though rocky at their mouth, and requiring care in entering them (Strabo, Eustath.; Port Mahon is one of the finest harbours in the world).
-Both were extremely fertile in all produce, except wine and olive oil.
+Both were extremely fertile, except for wine and olive oil production.
 They were celebrated for their cattle, especially for the mules of the lesser island; they had an immense number of rabbits, and were free from all venomous reptiles.
-Amongst the snails valued by the Romans as a diet was a species from the Balearic Isles called cavaticae because they were bred in caves.
+Amongst the snails valued by the Romans as food was a species from the Balearic Isles called cavaticae because they were bred in caves.
 Their chief mineral product was the red earth, called sinope, which was used by painters.
 Their resin and pitch are mentioned by Dioscorides.
-The population of the two islands is stated by Diodorus at 30,000.
+Diodorus gives the population of the two islands as 30,000.